An Aeuy Srei An

-The film is also known as Khmers after Angkor.
+The film is also known as Khmers After Angkor.
 It is considered a popular production of the "Golden Age" of Cambodian cinema.

 Plot

-A poor farmer named Chea returns home to his family after going to school for several years and befriends a Sou who later inherits his father's wealth and high-ranking status.
+A poor farmer, named Chea, returns home to his family after going to school for several years.
+He befriends Su who later inherits his father's wealth and high-ranking status.

-Upon finishing school and returning home, Chea soon falls in love with his neighbour, Orn.
+Upon finishing school and returning home, Chea quickly falls in love with his neighbour, An.
 His happiness is shattered when his ill father passes away and the landowner demands their cow in lieu of overdue rent.
-Chea pleads with the landowner to give him a few days while he goes to ask his old friend Sou for some financial help.
-Upon his arrival at Sou's residence, Chea quickly discovers that Sou's recently inherited status has caused him to ignore him and pretend that he doesn't know Chea because of his peasant background.
+Chea pleads with the landowner to give him a few days while he goes to ask Su for some financial help.
+Upon Chea’s arrival at Su's residence, Chea quickly discovers that his recently inherited status has caused Su to ignore him and pretend that he doesn't know Chea because of his peasant background.
 Chea is turned down and returns home with a predicament.

 Chea and his younger brother soon begin selling noodles in order to make enough cash for the family.
-His luck is cut short when he realizes his competition against another noodle seller, making for many light, comedic incidents.
+His luck is cut short when he realizes his competition against another noodle seller, making for many light and comedic incidents.

-Once their debt is cleared Chea asks his mother to ask for Orn's hand in marriage.
-This is soon arranged and Chea and An become engaged.
-Both families then begin to raise money to have the wedding with Chea continuing to sell noodles and An selling silk cloths with her mother.
-One day An and her mother were stopped by Sou who instantly falls in love with An and decides to buy every piece of silk cloth they have.
-Sou also sends a henchmen with An and her mother to find out where they live just in case he may need to purchase more of their silk.
-The henchmen reports back that Chea is engaged to An and Sou arranges a plan to get rid of Chea, in order to have An for himself.
+Once their debt is cleared, Chea asks his mother for An’s hand in marriage.
+This is soon arranged leading to Chea and An becoming engaged.
+Both families began raising money for the wedding with Chea continuing to sell noodles and An selling silk cloths with her mother.
+One day, An and her mother were stopped by Su who instantly falls in love with An and decides to buy every piece of silk cloth they have.
+Su also sends a henchman with An and her mother to find out where they live just in case he may need to purchase more of their silk.
+The henchman reports back to Su that Chea is engaged to An.
+Due to this, Su arranges a plan to get rid of Chea in order to have An for himself.